mysociety/fixmystreet/running/bodies_and_contacts.md

 (typically these are email addresses) to which particular
 <strong>categories</strong> of problem are sent. </p>

-In the UK, bodies are councils (county, district, and metropolitan).
+For [FixMyStreet in the UK](http://www.fixmystreet.com/), bodies are councils (county, district, and metropolitan).

 ## How to add (or edit) a body